 So as I’ve mentioned earlier, a very flexible shoe doesn’t always mean unsupportive.

-For the Kobe AD NXT, while the minimal upper doesn’t bring a lot in terms of support & containment – clever use of support features implemented makes up for it and results in a supportive AND comfortable experience.
+While the minimal upper of the AD NXT doesn’t bring a lot in terms of support & containment – clever use of support features implemented makes up for it and results in a supportive AND comfortable experience.
 The common strong point of Kobe’s shoes.

-We’ve got a heel counter, excellent outriggers for lateral coverage, and also the midsole itself has sidewalls that rise up quite a bit, cradling your foot inside the footbed and providing a sense of security.
+We’ve got a heel counter for ankle & heel lockdown, excellent outriggers for lateral stability, and also the midsole itself has sidewalls that rise up quite a bit, cradling your foot inside the footbed and providing a sense of security.

-All this works well with one another and it might not offer the most tank-like support available in the market, it’s viable for most.
+All this works well with one another and even though it might not offer the most tank-like support available in the market, it should be viable for most players.

 The shoe uses a somewhat untraditional material setup.
-It’s some kind of elastic synthetic material as an outer layer and mesh under it.
-Well, Nike calls it QuadFit but it feels like any regular mesh.
+It’s some kind of elastic synthetic material as an outer layer and mesh underneath it.
+Nike calls it QuadFit but it feels like layered mesh.

 I do like the materials of the Kobe AD NXT.
-The upper stretches and adjusts to your feet very quickly, so forget about a lengthy, grueling break-period.
+The upper stretches and adjusts to your feet very quickly, so forget about a lengthy, grueling break-in period.

-Ventilation will also be a strong suit since this mesh is an open design and the synthetic on the outside allows for some breathability.
-And of course, these materials are light and feel that way, so that’s nice too.
+Ventilation is also a strong suit since this mesh is an open design and the synthetic on the outside allows for some breathability.
+And of course, these materials are light and play that way, so that’s nice too.

-But if we’re talking higher tier materials, I wouldn’t put this in the “premium” category.
-You can name mesh whatever you want, it’s still mesh.
+But if we’re talking value for your $$$ materials, I wouldn’t put this in the “premium” category.
+You can name mesh whatever you want, it’s still just mesh.
 Nothing wrong with that but if $200-level materials are what you’re looking for, you’re not really getting that here.

 I don’t see these breaking down soon though, I’ll give ’em that.
 The stretchy outer layer holds the upper together as a reinforcing piece in key areas and when’s the last time you’ve seen mesh break down quickly?
 Exactly.

 So overall, the shoe is built well, the material choices aren’t the most luxurious ones but work performance-wise.
-If you don’t mind the price – I don’t see anything wrong with them and hey, if you can afford it – that’s great.
+I don’t see anything wrong with them and hey, if you can afford it – that’s great.

-It’s also supportive of how minimal and flimsy it is, so you really get the best of both worlds here.
-The material combo is fine, I see nothing wrong with it.
+It’s also supportive of how minimal and thin the build is, so you really get the best of both worlds here.
+The material combo is fine, I see nothing wrong with it besides the price.

 FastFit is a good idea but I think it still needs some work to justify the $200 price point.
 It’s comfortable and very convenient but what about more freedom to separately adjust each area?
 Perhaps several bands in different areas instead of only one band would’ve been better?

 I think this will mostly come down to people’s budgets.
-It’s a good shoe and I do recommend it for most players but hey, not everyone can spend this much on one pair of basketball shoes.
+It’s a good shoe and I do recommend it for most players but hey, not everyone can lash out this much on one pair of basketball shoes.
 Plus, you’re not really getting those “premium” components a $200 shoe should bring to the table.
-Up to you to decide!

 That concludes the Kobe AD NXT review!
 I hope you found it informative!
 Let me know I haven’t answered something you were looking for in the review!